rust-cv/hnsw/benchmarks.md

 RUSTFLAGS="-Ctarget-cpu=native" cargo run --release --example recall -- --help
 ```

-If you don't want to use random data (highly recommended), please use the `generate.py` script like so:
+It is highly recommended to use real-world data.
+If you don't want to use random data, please use the `generate.py` script like so:

 ```bash
 # AKAZE binary descriptors